The Missing Headstone Of David Allis

 family stones in front of his visible footstone.

 David Allis was one of the most prominent men in 18th Century North Bolton (Vernon).
-Buried in 1789 in the Old North Bolton Burying Ground his gravestone vanished nearly 70 years ago and turned up recently in a most unexpected place.
-This is the story of Allis, his missing gravestone, where it was found, and how it is being restored.
+After Allis' death in 1789, his headstone in the Old North Bolton Burying Ground stayed in place until vanishing nearly 70 years ago.
+It was rediscovered in a most unexpected place.
+This is the story of Allis, his missing headstone, where it was found, and how it is being restored.

 David Allis was born in 1720, the year the town of Bolton was formed by Connecticut's Colonial government.

-His father Nathaniel (1685-1751) was one of Bolton's first settlers and as such received a 100 acre Homestead building his farm in the northern section of town.
-As did most of the proprietors he took his part in establishing the church, the town government and building the new community.
+His father Nathaniel (1685-1751) was one of Bolton's first settlers and as such received a 100 acre Homestead for his farm in the northern section of town.
+As did most of the proprietors he helped establish the church, the town government and build the new community.

 |In 2017 it was found as part of|

 The population of North Bolton grew and the 5-7 mile journey to the meeting house each Sunday became more and more of a burden.
 The Colonial government was petitioned for a new parish and finally in 1762 this was granted.
 David was one of the leaders in this effort as his house was used for planning meetings and for church services until the new meeting house could be erected.
 David was also active in hiring our first minister, Rev. Ebenezer Kellogg, who would serve the parish for 55 years.

 During the Revolutionary War period Bolton hosted many visitors as it was located at the junction of roads from Boston and Providence leading into the Hartford area.
 Troops, civilian representatives, and military leaders passed through with many stopping for a meal or overnight.
 Among them were Washington, Lafayette, Rochambeau and Franklin.
 Of particular note Rochambeau's troops in 1781 camped in Bolton on their way to Yorktown.